aspose-words-cloud/aspose-words-cloud-docs/words/release-notes/2021/21-12/_index.md

 - Implemented the "/info" endpoint to obtain API usage details
 - Added support for configuring `document.FieldOptions` in the process of MailMerge
-- Improved protection for `CommonRequestParameters.Password`
-- Provided an option to exclude intermediate document's data from responses during 'Batch Request' processing
-- Provided support for OfficeMath-to-SVG rendering in the process of DOCX-to-HTML conversion
 - Multiple bug fixes and improvements

 ## PDF to Word conversion improvements